technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The flow design canvas displays with the Initialize variable step expanded and highlighted.
 The Save button is higlighted in the toolbar menu.](media/pa_importflow_edit_ip.png "Edit IP address variable")

     >**Note**: This flow initiates a get request to the SAP service to retrieve a business partner by name using the CUSTOMERNAME value passed in by Power BI.
-This request also requests a X-CSRF-Token that will allow the current sesstion to perform an update.
+This request also requests an X-CSRF-Token that will allow the current session to perform an update.
 The last HTTP call issues the update of the business partner record found in the first HTTP activity to 02, indicating a risky customer.

 10. Select the back arrow icon next to the Update Business Partner from Power BI title in the toolbar.